symbol/symbol-docs/source/guides/network/running-a-symbol-node-manually.rst

 The node can be stopped by pressing :kbd:`Ctrl-C` and restarted simply by running ``catapult.server`` again.

-If you see no error messages, your server is up and running and you can continue with this guide.
+If you see no error messages, your client is up and running and you can continue with this guide.

 Link the keys
 =============

-The server is now running but it will not be able **harvest** because a number of :ref:`keys <symbol-keys>` need to be **linked** to it.
+The client is now running but it will not be able **harvest** because a number of :ref:`keys <symbol-keys>` need to be **linked** to it.
 These links are created through **transactions announced to the network**.

 **These transactions can be announced from ANY machine**.
 In particular, this can be done from a machine other than the one running your node so your main account's private key is never stored on the node.